Paul Schommer

 Paul Schommer (born June 6, 1992) is an American biathlete who represented the United States at the 2022 Winter Olympics.
 His first IBU cup podium finish was a silver finish in 2019 for the men's 10 km sprint competition at Obertilliach.

+He retired at the end of the 2025–2026 season.

 Biathlon results

 All results are sourced from the International Biathlon Union.